 An idea is a suggestion for a new feature or improvement to be added to your learning platform.
-The Docebo Ideas Portal, which was previously accessible only by Docebo Staff, is now open to Superadmins in order to capture ideas from customers and platform users.
+The Docebo Ideas Portal is open to Superadmins in order to capture ideas from customers and platform users.

 The Ideas Portal is available for you to create and submit your ideas, but you can also vote for and comment on ideas from other customers or Docebo staff.
 In turn, your ideas will be voted for and commented on.
 The ideas with the most votes will be implemented in your platform.

 Please Note: Docebo receives hundreds of ideas each year, and we love receiving feedback and innovative suggestions to meet the needs of our customers.
 Due to the volume of ideas, we can’t always implement every idea, but we take each one into consideration after it receives a certain amount of votes from other customers as well.

 The Ideas Portal is available for those platforms using the Docebo 7.0 theme and can be accessed by the Superadmins registered in the platform with at least name, surname and email.
 If this data is not available in the Superadmin’s profile, the Ideas Portal area will not be accessible to them.

 Fill out the necessary information in your Superadmin profile, then log in and access the Communication Center from the Messages Icon in the action bar at the top of your homepage.
 In the slideout panel, press the Browse & Submit Ideas button.

 The ideas portal home page will allow you to perform a number of tasks including, searching for an idea, creating a new idea, and viewing updates on submitted ideas.
 At the top of the ideas portal home page, you will see three tabs that will let you quickly view recently submitted ideas, ideas that are currently trending as indicated by the number of recent votes, and popular ideas over time.

 On the left side of the Ideas Portal home page, you will be able to filter ideas to view by the following: